 News and events

-ACRISP hosting the 13th Australasian Injury Prevention and Safety Promotion Conference
+ACRISP co-hosting the 13th Australasian Injury Prevention and Safety Promotion Conference

-The Australian Injury Prevention Network (AIPN), and the Australian Collaboration for Research into Injury in Sport and its Prevention (ACRISP) are pleased to invite you to the premier injury prevention conference for Australia and the Asia Pacific, the 13th Australasian Injury Prevention and Safety Promotion Conference, to be held at The Mecure Hotel and Convention Centre, Ballarat, Victoria, 13 – 15 November 2017.
+The Australian Injury Prevention Network (AIPN), and ACRISP are pleased to be jointly hosting the premier injury prevention conference for Australia and the Asia Pacific, the 13th Australasian Injury Prevention and Safety Promotion Conference.
+This will be held at The Mercure Hotel and Convention Centre, Ballarat, Victoria, 13 – 15 November 2017.

 With a theme of “Take Action”, the Conference will be a multi-disciplinary event featuring representatives from all facets of injury prevention including research, teaching, practice and policy.
 Themes will be varied and cover topics such as child and family safety, road and transport safety, falls and ageing, water safety (including drowning), burns prevention, injury in a global perspective, rural and remote injury prevention, sports injury prevention and treatment, workplace safety, injury amongst Aboriginal and Torres Strait Islander communities and more.